sclorg/s2i-nodejs-container/14/README.md

 Usage in OpenShift
 ---------------------
 For this, we will assume that you are using the `ubi8/nodejs-14` image, available via `nodejs:14` imagestream tag in Openshift.

-Building a simple [nodejs-sample-app](https://github.com/sclorg/nodejs-ex.git) application in Openshift can be achieved with the following step:
+To build a simple [nodejs-sample-app](https://github.com/sclorg/nodejs-ex.git) application in Openshift:

 ```
 oc new-app nodejs:14~https://github.com/sclorg/nodejs-ex.git
 ```

-**Accessing the application:**
+To access the application:
 ```
 $ oc get pods
 $ oc exec <pod> -- curl 127.0.0.1:8080